 2. See the city on the small hill of Gianicolo

 One of the best options to see the city from Trastevere at night is the Gianicolo hill or mountain.
 This has a height of 88 meters, which puts it in second place among the hills in the city.
-From this viewpoint, if you go up to its main terrace, you will have some of the best views of Rome, they are truly spectacular.
+From that vantage point, if you go up to its main terrace, you will have some of the best views of Rome, they are truly spectacular.

 You will see the magnificent center of the Italian capital with its fantastic night lighting.
 Among so many structures, especially stand out the monument made for Vittorio Emanuele II that, with its lights, looks more imposing at night.
 As you start to climb this hill at sunset, you will notice that there are several points with excellent perspectives.
 Without fail you will want to capture those images in beautiful photographs.